How to Respond to the Infinite God of the Bible

 What an unimaginable love is ours forever!
 As part of this fallen world, we probably can’t even really grasp a perfect love that endures from everlasting to everlasting.
 Yet, it’s what we each long for, isn’t it?
-To be cherished and protected.
-Understood and treated with compassion.
-To be able to rely on the faithfulness of the one we love and to be genuinely, completely loved in return.
+To be cherished and protected, understood and treated with compassion.
+Don’t we all desire to be able to rely on the faithfulness of the one we love and to be genuinely, completely loved in return?

 John 10:27 – My sheep listen to my voice; I know them, and they follow me.